johnfmorton/SuperGeekery-Tag-Stripper/README.md

 ```

-#Removing the non-breaking space special characters from HTML
+##Removing the non-breaking space special characters from HTML

-To any of the ExpressionEngine tags above, you may also add the 'stripNbsp' parameter set to 'true' or 'yes' to have the non-breaking space HTML entity removed from your text.
+To any of the ExpressionEngine tags above you may also add the 'stripNbsp' parameter set to 'true' or 'yes' to have the non-breaking space HTML entity removed from your text.

 Stripping the non-breaking space character.